 Foreigners working or residing in Switzerland must apply for Swiss health insurance when they become residents, but there are some exceptions.
 Firstly, you must register with a health insurer and apply for Swiss social security contributions.

 The exemptions differ based on the Swiss canton you transfer to.
 You are encouraged to begin the process early since you will need to prove that you have sufficient insurance, or that you qualify for the exemption.
 In either case, you have 90 days to get your affairs in order.
 After three months, the authorities will impose their own insurance on you.
 You need to be insured from the start of your residency, even if you have a 90-day window to obtain one.

-EU (European Union) residents travelling for less than 90 days can use Swiss healthcare with their European Health Insurance Card.
-However, these people will also have to join the Swiss health insurance program after they become an employed or registered citizen.
+EU (European Union) residents traveling for less than 90 days can use Swiss healthcare with their European Health Insurance Card.
+However, these people will also have to join the Swiss health insurance program after they become employed or registered citizens.